 - Red food coloring

-- 1 tablespoon of baking soda
+- 1 to 2 tablespoon of baking soda

 - Small paper cup